Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

 WARNING: Do NOT grab the skulls until AFTER someone has gotten the Blunder Gat from the Mystery Box.
 If you grab the free Gat before someone gets it from the Mystery Box, they won't be able to get it until you die.
 Not only will having 2 Gats help you all survive longer, this will prevent pissing off your teammates.
 A LOT of people have no issues ditching you (quit) for not allowing a 2nd person to have a Gat.

-In this map, there are EXACTLY 5 places that can run proper Trains of zombies for any average and below skill levels.
+In this map, there are exactly five places that can run proper Trains of zombies for any average and below skill levels.
 There is a 5th, 6th and 7th place, but it requires a significant amount of skill.

 - The first is right in the Showers.
 As long as the Afterlife door upstairs remains closed, this spot is arguably the easiest spot to run Trains.
 On top of that, the Laundry Cage is a great place for players to hole up and get protected that have no perks/ammo or have died the previous round.